hypn0tick/nms-lua-mods/01 - Hypn0tick Mods/Modular Flight Framework/README.md

 #### Code

 The final section, code, contains all of the script's logic.
 While I encourage users and mod authors to peruse the code for the sake of understanding (and potentially help to find any bugs I may have overlooked), changes to this section of the script should be largely unnecessary as everything is controlled by the prior sections.

+## Acknowledgements

+First and foremost, I would like to thank Babscoole for reviewing my code, inspiring me with their own, and generally being an awesome person.
+I would also like to send my heartfelt gratitude to the team behind AMUMSS for creating such an amazing tool.
+Finally, I would also like to thank the following mod authors for their help, inspiration from their own mods, etc.:

+- Babscoole

+- WinderTP

+-